 Doctoral students can specialize in designing information systems, or they can pursue expertise in cultural studies, new media, media literacy, globalization and other subsets of the communication field.
 Dual or joint degree programs are available at some graduate schools; students learn communication while focusing on a complementary field like law, business or journalism.
 This program commonly results in a Doctor of Philosophy (Ph.D.) but may result in a Doctor of Science (D.Sc.).
 Ph.D. programs require that students complete and defend a dissertation, while D.Sc. programs (which focus more on information systems technology) require a field project.
 Students in the more commonly available Ph.D. program take classes such as:

 - Recently Updated

-Photojournalism combines photography techniques and visual communication skills with the research and reporting...
+Photojournalism combines photography and visual communication skills with the research and reporting skills of journalism to...

 - Learn Effective Communication: Classes and Courses

 - Top PhD Programs in Communication: List of Schools

 - Graduate Schools for Industrial Psychology: How to Choose